zyphlar/influxdb.org/source/docs/v0.9/glossary.md

+# Glossary
+This page describes the key terms and concepts within the InfluxDB system.

 **Broker** Brokers are nodes within an InfluxDB cluster that are responsible for managing the Raft-based Distributed Consensus.
 Brokers also host Shard Topics.

 **Continuous Query** A Continuous Query is a query constructed by a user that runs independently within an InfluxDB system.
 Continuous queries serve two purposes in InfluxDB: denormalizing data  into many series or into a single series and aggregating and  downsampling data.
 We refer to these as `fan-out`, `fan-in`, or `aggregation`.